Difference Between State and Federal Charges

 |Judges||Appointed by Governor, subject to election||Appointed for life by U.S. President, confirmed by U.S. Senate|

-Why should I hire attorney Michael P. Manley to handle my case?
+Why should I hire an attorney from Manley Manley to handle my case?

 Many lawyers might seem the same, and you might be tempted to hire the cheapest one available.
 But it's critical that your case is managed by a lawyer with a vast knowledge of the state and federal system.
 You need someone who not only has a great depth of understanding of the difference between state and federal charges, but has handled cases in both court systems.
-By hiring Michael P. Manley, you're making an investment in your future.
+By hiring an attorney from Manley & Manley, you're making an investment in your future.

 Whether you are facing state or federal charges, you can rely on someone who has handled the most complicated criminal cases.
 Call (810) 238-0500 or contact us online.
 Your consultation is free of charge.